Alice's Wonderland

-Alice's Wonderland is a 1923 Walt Disney short silent film, produced in Kansas City, Missouri by Laugh-O-Gram Studio.
+Alice's Wonderland is a 1923 American silent live-action animated comedy short film directed and produced by Walt Disney.
+It was produced in Kansas City, Missouri by Laugh-O-Gram Studio as its final film before its bankruptcy.
 The black-and-white short was the first in a series of Walt Disney's famous Alice Comedies and had a working title of Alice in Slumberland.
-The film was never shown theatrically, but was instead shown to prospective film distributors.

 Plot

 Alice (Virginia Davis) visits the Laugh-O-Gram Studio, where the animators (including Walt Disney) show her various scenes on their drawing boards.
-A few of them: a cat dancing to a cat band; a mouse poking at a cat until it moves; a couple of mice boxing, while the animators crowd around cheering and acting as corner-men.
+In an exaggerated depiction of the animation process, the cartoon characters literally move by themselves as Alice and the animators watch.
 That night, she dreams of taking a train to cartoon-land, where a red carpet reception awaits.
 She appears in live action.
 They have a welcoming parade, with Alice riding on an elephant.
 The cartoons dance for her, and she dances for them.
 Meanwhile, lions break out of the zoo.
 The lions chase her into a hollow tree, then into a cave and down a rabbit hole.
 They corner her at a cliffside and she jumps off.
 Alice is then woken up by her mother, and begins telling her about the dream.

+Release

+The film was never shown theatrically, but was instead shown to prospective film distributors.
+The New York branch of Pictorial Clubs Inc. at some point handled non-theatrical distribution of the short through an arrangement with Pathé Exchange, who copyrighted the short as Alice in Slumberland on September 29, 1926.